AutoTubeApp/autotube.app/content/docs/setup-ipfs-server.md

 sysctl -w net.core.rmem_max=2500000
 ```

-After updating your system, you should reboot your server:
+After updating your system, reboot your server:
 ```shell
 reboot && exit
 ```

 ## Set up the IPFS node
 ### Install IPFS
-At the time of this tutorial, current version of [IPFS](https://ipfs.io/) is 0.12.0,
+At the time of this tutorial, the current version of [IPFS](https://ipfs.io/) is 0.12.0,
-check the [official documentation](http://docs.ipfs.io/install/command-line/#linux) to check if you have the latest version.
+check the [official documentation](http://docs.ipfs.io/install/command-line/#linux) to check the latest version.
-Download the latest version of IPFS and extract it:
+Download IPFS and extract it:

 ```shell
 cd /tmp